Commentary: Prince Charles’ orchid and the art of diplomatic gift-giving

 Many countries choose gifts that appeal to the leader’s personal interests and pursuits but sloppily applying this rule without thinking carefully can backfire.

-For one, just think of how many dogs Russian Premier Vladmir Putin has received.
-Just because the Premier likes dogs and had accepted one Akita doesn’t mean he has an infinite desire or capacity to take more in.
+For one, just think of how many dogs Russian President Vladmir Putin has received.
+Just because he likes dogs and had accepted one Akita doesn’t mean he has an infinite desire or capacity to take more in.

 The Japanese would have been wise to heed this advice after they tried to give him another Akita in 2016, just four years after they gave him his first.